 Pin count

-The number of pins that have been knocked over in one throw, used to differentiate from the score which is almost the same measurement.
+The number of pins knocked over in one throw is used to differentiate from the score, which is almost the exact measurement.

 Point up